Duran Duran (1983 video): "Hungry Like the Wolf" (Russell Mulcahy)

-This lush and cinematic video filmed in Sri Lanka was filled with shots of jungles, rivers, elephants, cafes and marketplaces evoking the exotic atmosphere of swashbuckler adventure films like Gunga Din and Raiders of the Lost Ark.
-The storyline reflected the lyrics "I'm on the hunt, I'm after you," with Le Bon pursuing a tiger-like woman from parties in the city through obstacles in the jungle, culminating in a final chase and struggle in a jungle clearing.
-In the meantime, other band members hunted for Le Bon.
-One shot of Le Bon's head rising out of the water in portentous slow motion (it was actually filmed backwards) is an homage to an identical shot in Apocalypse Now.
-Scenes were shot at the night markets of the capital city of Colombo, the Elephant orphanage at Pinnawala and the Yala National Park, home to much of Sri Lanka's wild leopard population, as reflected in the leopard-woman depicted in the video.
-That imagery itself is a reference to an ancient Sri Lankan legend of a demonic figure, appearing as a female leopard bent on seducing men and subsequently devouring them.
-A contemporary reference to this legend can be found in Sri Lankan born author Christopher Ondaatje's book "The Last Colonial".
+The lush and cinematic video filmed in Sri Lanka was filled with shots of jungles, rivers, elephants, cafes and marketplaces evoking the exotic atmosphere of swashbuckler adventure films like Gunga Din and Raiders of the Lost Ark.
+The storyline reflects the lyrics "I'm on the hunt, I'm after you," with Le Bon pursuing a tiger-like woman through obstacles in the jungle, culminating in a final chase and struggle in a clearing.
+In the meantime, other band members hunt for Le Bon.
+One shot of Le Bon's head rising out of the water in slow motion (it was actually filmed backwards) is an homage to an identical shot in Apocalypse Now.
+Scenes were shot at the night markets of the capital city of Colombo, the Pinnawala Elephant Orphanage and Yala National Park, home to much of Sri Lanka's leopard population, as reflected in the leopard-woman depicted in the video.
+The imagery itself is a reference to an ancient Sri Lankan legend of a demonic figure, appearing as a female leopard bent on seducing men and subsequently devouring them.
+A contemporary reference to this legend can be found in Sri Lankan-born author Christopher Ondaatje's book The Last Colonial.
 Contrary to the track's title, there are no wolves in Sri Lanka.

 "Night Boat" (Russell Mulcahy)

-The album track "Night Boat" was a spooky, atmospheric piece to begin with, and the video became a mini-horror film shot on the Caribbean island of Antigua.
-A brief bit of dialogue before the music starts includes Le Bon's recitation of one of Mercutio's speeches from Romeo and Juliet.
-Band members gather in a small beach village as the sun is setting, only to be separated and set upon by zombies one by one, until the ragged night boat arrives to carry Le Bon away.
+The video for the atmospheric track became a mini-horror film shot on the Caribbean island of Antigua.
+Brief dialogue before the music starts includes Le Bon's recitation of one of Mercutio's speeches from Romeo and Juliet.
+Band members gather in a small beach village as the sun sets, only to be separated and set upon by zombies one by one, until the ragged night boat arrives to carry Le Bon away.
 It is possible that this video is a homage to the Italian horror film Zombi 2, with settings and zombies that look very much like those in the film.
 This video was filmed in May 1982, a year before Michael Jackson began working on the video "Thriller", which also featured zombies.

 "Girls on Film" (Godley & Creme)

-This hit single was accompanied by an audacious video filmed at Shepperton Studios in July 1981.
-The 1983 video album contains the uncensored full-length "night version" of "Girls on Film", which is over six minutes in length.
+The hit single was accompanied by an audacious video filmed at Shepperton Studios in July 1981.
+The 1983 video album contains the uncensored full-length "night version", which is over six minutes in length.
 The band performs on an elevated stage behind a model's catwalk, which resembles a boxing ring, as various scantily clad women act out a series of erotic vignettes.
 A number of these scenarios feature mild depictions of BDSM and lesbian fetishes as well as a recurring theme of seduction and abandonment: